 Source: National Oceanic and Atmospheric Administration (NOAA), Historical Background Part I: French Colonization in Florida, 1562-1565

-Ribault left 28 men at a place he named Charlesfort.
-Today, the site is part of the Marine Corps Recruit Depot on Parris Island in Beaufort, South Carolina.
+The French expedition in 1562 was an exploration trip.
+Ribault had not come with plans to start a colony, and he arrived without seeds, farming tools, or women.
+However, Ribault chose to leave 28 men at a place he named Charlesfort to initiate a settlement.
+Today, that site is part of the Marine Corps Recruit Depot on Parris Island in Beaufort, South Carolina.

-Charlesfort was the second French attempt to establish a permanent colony in North America, after the 1541 attempt on the St. Lawrence River.
-Ribault's decision to build a fort and leave men behind may not have been part of the original plan.
-When leaving, he planned a quick return to France followed by re-supply of the colony.
+Charlesfort was the second French attempt to establish a permanent colony in North America, after the 1541-43 failures on the St. Lawrence River.
+Ribault planned a quick return to France followed by re-supply of the colony.
 However, Catholic/Protestant warfare in Europe blocked his return to America.

 Ribault was a Huguenot, a Protestant, while the French royal family was Catholic.
-The "Massacre of Vassy" occurred the same year as Charlesfort was settled.
-In France, open fighting started in an extended war of religion between French Protestants and Catholics.
-When Ribault sought assistance from Queen Elizabeth, a fellow Protestant, he ended up in an English prison rather than sailing back with supplies and reinforcements for his 28 men.
+The "Massacre of Vassy" occurred in 1562, the same year as Charlesfort was settled.
+Open warfare started in France between Protestants and Catholics.
+When Ribault gambled that he could get assistance from Queen Elizabeth in England, a fellow Protestant, he guessed wrong.
+He ended up in an English prison, rather than sailing back with supplies and reinforcements for his men at Charlesfort.

-The French tried again after the 1562 Charlesfort settlement failed.
+The French tried again after the 1562 Charlesfort settlement collapsed.
 In 1564 Rene Goulaine de Laudonniere led a three-ship expedition with 300 colonists back to North America.
-Rather than start again at Charlesfort, he chose to build Fort Caroline at the mouth of the St. Johns River in what is now Jacksonville, Florida.
+Rather than start again at Charlesfort, he chose to sail slightly further south.
+The French built Fort Caroline at the mouth of the St. Johns River, in what is now Jacksonville, Florida.

 Fort Caroline (1564) was closer to the Spanish bases in the Caribbean than Charlesfort (1562)